larrabee/s3sync/README.md

 Key future: very high speed.
 Avg listing speed around 5k objects/sec for S3.
 With 128 workers we get avg sync speed around 2k obj/sec (small objects 1-20 kb) (limited by 1Gb uplink).

+## Limitations
+* Each object is loaded into RAM.
+So you need `<avg object size> * <workers count>` RAM.
+  If you don't have enough RAM, you can use swap.
+A large (32-64 Gb) swap on SSD does not affect the tool performance.
+  This happened because the tool was designed to synchronize billions of small files and optimized for this workload.

 ## Usage
 ```